andrewharvey/psma-admin-bdys-data/README.md

 A UNIX pipeline to automate working with [PSMA Administrative Boundaries](https://data.gov.au/dataset/psma-administrative-boundaries) data.

 - Downloads data from data.gov.au
-- Join attributes to geometry (they are seperate in upstream)
+- Join attributes to geometry (they are separate in upstream)
 - Merge states into a single countrywide dataset
 - Optionally load into PostgreSQL/PostGIS